Kyrncion/Discord.jsActivityStatus/README.md

 # Discord.jsActivityCommand
 A simple command to have your Discord bot's activity status change every minute.
-Take the ActivityStatusScript and put it inside of your main javascript file.
+Take the ActivityStatusScript.js script and put it inside of your main javascript file.
-Once done with that take the ActivityStatus.json file which you can now alter to be watching (anything) playing (anything) and branch it to match to your bots file paths
+Once done with that take the Activity.json script which you can now change the "test" portions of the code to be whatever you like, and branch it to fit into your bots file paths. (however you have that setup, you may need to work with the code a bit is what im saying)
 After that should be good to go, enjoy!